rammybt/trading_journal/strategic_asset_allocation-india.md

 ### <a name="fi">Fixed Income</a> [🔝](#top)

 - Allocate to -
-    - 50% - Bharat Bond ETF (Long Term).
+    - Bharat Bond ETF (Long Term).
-    - 50% - Bharat Bond ETF (Short Term).
+        - Start with 10yr maturity and shift to new ≈10yr maturity after ≈4 years.

 <br/>